-Look for GJC’s Friday evening outdoor Tot Shabbat Services in July and August.
+Look for GJC’s Friday evening Tot Shabbat services (outdoors in the summer).
 Puppets (along with their rabbis) teach the week’s Torah portion with stories and songs.
 Join the tambourine parade down to the playground for a delicious, tot-friendly dinner catered by Centre Catering.
 Advance RSVP by the Wednesday before each Tot Shabbat ($8/adult, $4/child for dinner (age 2+)—sponsorships available upon request).
-Check our calendar for the July and August schedule.
+Check our calendar for the current schedule.

 J.A.M.
 (Jewish Arts & Movement)